-2. Advanced planning and organisation skills
+2. Advanced planning and organization skills

 The IT industry is a project oriented industry.
-Advance planning and organisation skills are essential for IT professionals entering the tech industry, in order to able to manage tasks on different projects with difficult deadlines by setting the priorities.
+Advance planning and organization skills are essential for IT professionals entering the tech industry, in order to able to manage tasks on different projects with difficult deadlines by setting the priorities.
 Effective planning can change problems and convert them into progressive opportunities.

-Exhibit your planning and organisation skills by:
+Exhibit your planning and organization skills by:

 - Making a structure of the task or project.

 - Underlining how you plan out an activity and allocate time to individual tasks.

 Motivation and enthusiasm are essential key factors for working in this extremely fast-paced industry.
 Every IT professional needs to enjoy taking on fresh challenges and putting an extra effort for the future.

 Show your motivation and enthusiasm towards work by: